Yamato-Security/hayabusa/README-English.md

     -t --thread-number=[NUMBER] 'Thread number (default: optimal number for performance)' -s --statistics 'Prints statistics of event IDs' -q --quiet 'Quiet mode.
-Do not display the launch banner' --contributors 'Prints the list of contributors'
+Do not display the launch banner' -Q --quiet-errors 'Quiet errors mode.
+Do not save error logs.'
+    --contributors 'Prints the list of contributors'
 ```